 A. DSP resources are available for both T1 and E1 trunks.
 Additionally, 10 transcoding and 24 conference streams are supported.

-Q. What is the maximum number of participants in Meet-Me conference and ad-hoc conference?
+Q. What is the maximum number of participants in a Meet-Me conference and an ad-hoc conference?

 A. The maximum number of participants in a Meet-Me conference is eight, and the maximum number of participants in an ad-hoc conference is four.
-The total number of conference participants (including Meet-Me conference and ad-hoc conference) should not exceed 24 streams.
+The total number of conference participants (including Meet-Me and ad-hoc conferences) should not exceed 24 streams.

 Q. What is logical partitioning used for?
 Can it restrict individual numbers from reaching each other?

-A. Logical partitioning is used to restrict public-switched-telephone-network (PSTN) and closed-user-group (CUG) voice traffic from mixing.
+A. Logical partitioning is used to restrict PSTN and closed-user-group (CUG) voice traffic from mixing.
 It cannot be used to restrict access to individual phone numbers.